m-ou-se/tek/README.md

 ## Command-line tool

-Note that there is also a command-line tool which can upgrade the firmware of these keyboards: https://github.com/m-ou-se/teck-programmer
+Note that there is also a open source (GPL) command-line tool which can upgrade the firmware of these keyboards: https://github.com/m-ou-se/teck-programmer